 The philanthropy of the owner of India’s massive Tata group, and the billions he donates to charities and good causes is another.

-There’s probably more examples in the smaller businesses and not-for-profits sectors.
-In those areas, business leaders have a more direct connection with their customers.
-It seems the further away the bosses are from real customers, the easier it is for them to screw them over.
+There are probably more examples in the smaller businesses and not-for-profit sectors.
+In those areas, business leaders have a more direct connection with customers.
+It seems the further away the bosses are from real customers, the easier they find it to screw them over.

 Brand character means don’t be a hypocrite